Gabriella Rose

 Gabriella Rose (born 2002) is an American singer–songwriter from Coeur d'Alene, Idaho.
-She released her debut EP in 2019, and gained wider recognition in 2025 as the featured vocalist on Zach Bryan's single "Madeline", which debuted at No. 62 on the Billboard Hot 100 and entered the top 10 of several Billboard rock charts.
+She released her debut EP Lost in Translation in 2019, and gained wider recognition in 2025 as the featured vocalist on Zach Bryan's single "Madeline", which debuted at No. 62 on the Billboard Hot 100 and entered the top 10 of several Billboard rock charts.

 Early life

 Rose grew up in the Coeur d’Alene, Idaho area, and began writing and performing while in high school.
 At age 16, she released the six-song EP Lost in Translation.

 Career

 Through the early 2020s, Rose issued independent singles and developed a following for a vintage-country/indie style.
 In November 2024, her single “Double Wide” was popular on TikTok.

 On July 18, 2025, Zach Bryan released "Madeline", a stripped-back duet featuring Rose.
 “Madeline” debuted at No. 62 on the Billboard Hot 100 and entered the top 10 on multiple Billboard rock format charts, marking Rose’s first appearance on the Hot 100.

 In July 2025, Rose joined Bryan onstage to perform "Madeline" during his MetLife Stadium shows in the New York City area.